 A 23-year-old patient sustained a cervical spinal cord injury from a motorcycle accident.
 A tracheostomy is made to facilitate long-term ventilation.
-In performing tracheostomy care, which of the following is true?
+In performing tracheostomy care, the nurse would take the highest consideration on which of the following?

 A nurse administers a medication to a patient with pneumonia.
 Which of the following is the nurse responsible for documenting?